ptupitsyn/ptupitsyn.github.io/_posts/2026-01-29-GridGain-Continuous-Query-Chat.md

 * Client partition awareness (direct requests to the primary replica).
 * Lightweight, persistent, multiplexed client connections (one node can handle [hundreds of thousands of clients](https://ignite.apache.org/blog/apache-ignite-3-client-connections-handling.html)).
 * Efficient continuous query mechanism with built-in batching and flow control.

+# Conclusion

+I think this is a good example of a "pit of success", where the simplest approach is also the best one.